kaleido-io/app2app-snippets/README.md

 - [Consuming messages with externally managed keys using manual commit](#consuming-messages-with-externally-managed-keys-using-manual-commit)

 Message senders and receivers are uniquely identified using **destinations URIs**.
-The following REST API can be used to obtain the list of all destinations available within the environment:
+These can be accessed from the App2app service dasboard.
+They can also be retrieved programmatically using the following API:

 - [Address book](#address-book)